HouzuoGuo/laitos/doc/Home.md

 # laitos - Empower your personal web server

-_For all users:_

-**laitos** web server suite offers the simplest way to host your personal website, receive Emails, block ads and malicious websites at DNS level, plus many more.
+**laitos** web server suite offers the simplest way to host your personal website, receive Emails, block ads and malicious websites with a DNS server, and much more!

-_And for geeks:_
+_And for geeks 🤓_

-As a professional geek, you would never want to be left without Internet access!
+As a professional geek, you need Internet access whenever and wherever!

-For reliable **Internet access via alternative infrastructures** such as telephone, SMS, and satellite terminals, **laitos** has a comprehensive all-in-one toolkit for:
+laitos connects to primitive infrastructure such as telephone, SMS, and satellite terminal network to offer reliable access to many Internet features, such as:

+- Browse news, weather, and Twitter.
-- Keep in touch via Twitter and Emails
+- Keep in touch via Email, telephone call, and SMS.
-- Read news via RSS
-- Make calls and send SMS
-- Ask about latest weather and factoids
-- Run Linux/Unix shell commands
-- Generate 2nd factor authentication code
-- Browse the web via a text-based JavaScript-capable browser
+- Browse the web via a text-based JavaScript-capable browser.

-.. and a lot more!
+- Run Linux/Windows shell commands.
+- Generate 2nd factor authentication code.
+- ... more apps to explore!

 ## Highlights